doableware/djongo/docs/integrating-django-with-mongodb/README.md

 ### Query Layer

-The Query Layer converts Models functionality into Django SQL query strings that are similar to sqllite syntax.
+The Query Layer converts Models functionality into Django SQL query strings that are similar to Sqllite query syntax.

 ### DB connector